leighirving/exploring-linux/README.md

 # exploring-linux
  Data analysis on the commits to the Linux kernel repository over the years.
-Project taken from DataCamp.
+This project was done through DataCamp.